Skip to main content

-The Hitachi Group, in collaboration with its labor union, has set up in-house child-care facilities as a way to help employees balance work with child-raising.
+Hitachi, Ltd., in collaboration with its labor union, has set up in-house child-care facilities with capacity for approximately 70 children in its Yokohama Office as a way to support employees in balancing work with child care.

-To respond to the diverse lifestyles and needs of our employees, Hitachi, Ltd. has provided a wide range of support by introducing benefits*1 that include housing support, such as dormitories, company housing, and a housing allowance system, as well as an asset-building savings program, an employee stock ownership program, group insurance, consolation payments, a Cafeteria Plan program, and an Allowance for Balancing Child Care and Work.
+To respond to the diverse lifestyles and needs of its employees, Hitachi, Ltd. has provided a wide range of support through welfare benefits that includes a Cafeteria Plan program, housing support such as dormitory and family housing and a housing allowance system, allowances for balancing work with child and nursing care, a property accumulation promotion system, an employee stock ownership program, retirement and pension plans, group insurance, a consolation payment system, internal sales, cultural and physical education activities, and employee cafeterias.

-The cafeteria plan allows employees to select the benefits they receive.
-This allows them to tailor a plan to their individual lifestyles and living needs by choosing from a list of options, such as skills development, childcare, nursing care, health promotion, and donations.
-Employees use Cafeteria Points to select the type of support they need when they need it.
+The Cafeteria Plan allows employees to select the benefits they receive, depending on individual lifestyles and needs, from a list of options, such as skills development, child care, nursing care, health promotion, and donations.
+Employees can use their Cafeteria Points to select the type of support they need when they need it.